British people: Canada

 Canada traces its statehood to the French, English, and Scottish expeditions of North America from the late-15th century.
 France ceded nearly all of New France in 1763 after the Seven Years' War, and so after the United States Declaration of Independence in 1776, Quebec and Nova Scotia formed "the nucleus of the colonies that constituted Britain's remaining stake on the North American continent".
-British North America attracted the United Empire Loyalists, Britons who migrated out of what they considered the "rebellious" United States, increasing the size of British communities in what was to become Canada.
+British North America (the archipelago of Bermuda and those continental colonies remaining after the independence of the thirteen that would become the United States) attracted the United Empire Loyalists, Britons who migrated out of what they considered the "rebellious" United States, increasing the size of British communities in what was to become Canada.

-In 1867 there was a union of three colonies with British North America which together formed the Canadian Confederation, a federal dominion.
+In 1867 there was a union of three colonies of British North America, the Province of Canada, Nova Scotia, and New Brunswick, which together formed the Canadian Confederation, a federal dominion.
 This began an accretion of additional provinces and territories and a process of increasing autonomy from the United Kingdom, highlighted by the Statute of Westminster 1931 and culminating in the Canada Act 1982, which severed the vestiges of legal dependence on the parliament of the United Kingdom.
 Nevertheless, it is recognised that there is a "continuing importance of Canada's long and close relationship with Britain"; large parts of Canada's modern population claim "British origins" and the British cultural impact upon Canada's institutions is profound.

 It was not until 1977 that the phrase "A Canadian citizen is a British subject" ceased to be used in Canadian passports.
 The politics of Canada are strongly influenced by British political culture.
 Although significant modifications have been made, Canada is governed by a democratic parliamentary framework comparable to the Westminster system, and retains Charles III as King of Canada and head of state.
 English is the most commonly spoken language used in Canada and it is an official language of Canada.

 British iconography remains present in the design of many Canadian flags, with 10 out of 13 Canadian provincial and territorial flags adopting some form of British symbolism in their design.
-The Union Jack is also an official ceremonial flag in Canada known as the Royal Union Flag which is flown outside of federal buildings three days of the year.
+The Union Jack is also an official ceremonial flag in Canada, known as the Royal Union Flag, which is flown outside of federal buildings three days of the year.